 2021 year-end investment balances are likely to be at or near all-time highs.
 Since many people designate either a percentage of their estate or specific assets like an IRA or other retirement plan accounts to charity, the charitable gifts established a few years ago have increased dramatically in size.
 Seeing these funds grow has brought immense satisfaction to those who never dreamed that they could make such substantial gifts.

 On the other hand, a market downturn erodes the value of our intended bequests.
-Monitoring those balances will allow you to make decisions on whether to include other assets in your estate for charity to maintain the level of charitable gift you wish to make.
+Monitoring those balances will allow you to make decisions on whether to include other assets in your estate for charity to maintain the level of charitable gift you wish to keep in your philanthropic portfolio.

 The Impact of Required Minimum Distributions